Introduction

 Since the Nordic Bronze Age, the Germanic peoples have lived.
 They came into contact with Celtic, Persian, Baltic, and Slavic groups as they migrated from Scandinavia and northern Germany.
 The Battle of the Teutoburg Forest in 9 AD saw the Romans repulsed after a brief invasion of their territory.
 As Roman provinces were established in areas of southern Germany by the year 100 AD, Germanic groups had settled along the Rhine and Danube.
 When Rome began to crumble, groups like the Franks spread out and settled deeper, encompassing sections of present-day eastern Germany.
 They first invaded Roman territory about 260.

-East Francia and the Holy
+East Francia and the Holy Roman Empire

 German Confederation and Empire

 In opposition to Prussia, the German Confederation of 39 states was founded by the Congress of Vienna, headed by Austria.
 Liberal movements arose, but they were put down.
-Prussian triumphs under Bismarck's brought Wilhelm I to unify Germany in 1871.
+Prussian triumphs under Bismarck’s leadership brought Wilhelm I to unify Germany in 1871.
 Germany pursued imperialism under Wilhelm II, growing its empire of colonies.
-Hitler's ascension was aided by the outbreak of World War I, which resulted in Germany's defeat, revolt, and acceptance of the Treaty of Versailles.
+Hitler’s ascension was aided by the outbreak of World War I, which resulted in Germany’s defeat, revolt, and acceptance of the Treaty of Versailles.